Swedish Adjectives

 Swedish Phrases

-Here are some common sentence templates to use with adjectives.
+Here are some useful sentence templates that you can use with adjectives.
 Practice combining these with the adjectives included in this lesson to help you improve your Swedish communication skills.

 Jag är [adjective]. | I am [adjective]. |